 Scams do happen

-Stores like Brendan’s story are not isolated.
+Stores like Isidor’s story are not isolated.
 We have all been scammed or attempted to be scammed.
 The Digital Revolution is here.
 It carries with it a number of undeniable benefits, but also a bunch of dangers.

 We are here to give some tips that will shield you from scammers.
 As much as the Digital Revolution can help everyone anywhere to do whatever they delight in to make a living, criminals are also taking advantage of the Digital Revolution to defraud people.
 We need to recognize scammers and their tactics in order to shield ourselves and families from their activities.